 Stocks, Bonds etc. -> Investing Tax Issues -> Are gains and losses capital or income?

-Are Your Gains and Losses Capital or Income?
+Are Your Investment Gains and Losses Capital or Income?

 For most taxpayers, their gains and losses from the sale of securities are treated as capital gains and losses.
 This means 50% of the gains are taxed instead of 100%.
 A capital loss can only be used to reduce or eliminate capital gains.

 For some taxpayers, such as day traders, the gains and losses are determined to be business income, not capital.
 This means 100% of the gain is taxed, and 100% of a loss is deductible.
-The business loss is deductible from other income.
+The business loss is deductible from other income, and if the loss exceeds other income it becomes a non-capital loss.
 Both the conduct and intentions of the taxpayer are examined to determine whether to treat the securities transactions as income or capital.
 The combination of a number of the following factors may cause the gains or losses to be treated as income (100% taxable), not capital (50% taxable):

 The gain or loss on the short sale of shares is considered to be an income gain or loss, unless an election has been made under s.
 39(4) to treat them as capital transactions.
 In Federal Court of Appeal Rezek v.
 Canada (2005 FCA 227), it is stated that any broker's fees, rental fees and compensatory dividends paid by the short seller between the short sale and the close out will reduce the profit or increase the loss.